Tampa International Airport, United States of America

 LA Design provided the landscape design.
 RW Armstrong provided design and construction administration services.
 The construction was initiated in January 2009 and completed in March 2010.
 The cost of the project was $17m.

-Terminal features at the Florida airport
+Terminal features of Florida airport

 The airport has four passenger terminals and two cargo terminals.
 The existing passenger terminal complex (landside terminal) was opened in April 1971.